itdxer/neupy/site/docs/layers.rst

         activation_function = square

-Now we can use it in :network:`Backpropagation` algorithm.
+Now we can use it in :network:`GradientDescent` algorithm.
 Also we can describe derivative for ``square_deriv`` function.

 There also exist possibility to configure activation function.